-Esports competitions are resuming in Teamfight Tactics Set Four Fates, featuring a number of qualifier tournaments and a final at the end of November for the North American region leading up to the Fates Championship.
+Esports competitions are resuming in Teamfight Tactics Set Four Fates, featuring a number of qualifier tournaments that will lead up to a championship at the end of Set 4.5.

-The first NA qualifier final will take place from Nov.
+The first NA qualifier final took place from Nov.
 20 to 22.
-It’ll be hosted by Wisdom Media via Giant Slayer TV and feature a total of 24 players.
-Unlike qualifiers that took place in TFT Set 3.5 leading up to the Galaxies Championship, Wisdom Media has partnered with Riot to take over the weekly leaderboard snapshots.
+It was hosted by Wisdom Media via Giant Slayer TV and featured a total of 24 players.
+Unlike the qualifiers that took place in TFT Set 3.5 leading up to the Galaxies Championship, Wisdom Media partnered with Riot to take over the weekly leaderboard snapshots.

 Giant Slayer is also hosting multiple invites to qualifier finals via the Challenger Series.
 Team Liquid is once again hosting a qualifier event, too.
 Competitors can earn an invite to the first NA qualifier final in three different ways.

 - The top-14 players on the TFT leaderboard receive an invitation.

 - Giant Slayers Challenger Series event that takes place on Nov.
 9 and 16.
 The winners of each event will receive an invitation.

 - Eight players receive an invitation via the Team Liquid open qualifier bracket from Nov.
 13 to 15.